 |Home||My Books||Behind the Story||Activities||School Visits / Teaching||Awards||About the Author||Contact Me|

 This page includes some brief thoughts about how I got the ideas for a few of my books, some of the experiences I had writing and researching them and some comments about the books themselves.
-The entry for CHEETAH describes how photographer Richard Hewett and I worked together on our books and the last entry expands on our long collaboration.Contents:
+The entries for CHEETAH and MUSIC LESSONS FOR ALEX describe how photographer Richard Hewett and I worked together on our books and the second to last entry expands on our long collaboration.Contents:

 Several years ago, when I was doing an author visit at a school in Los Angeles, I met Jennifer Best, a kindergarten teacher.
 Each spring, her students learn about life cycles.
 Two years ago I spent time in her classroom while they were hatching chicken eggs in an incubator.
 That resulted in my book Hatching Chicks in Room 6.
 At the same time, the class was also raising Painted Lady butterflies from caterpillars, watching the caterpillars grow in a jar, turn into chrysalises, and, after a week or so, emerge as beautiful butterflies.
 It seemed like the perfect sequel to Hatching Chicks in Room 6.